 Service Orientation: Actively looking for ways to help people.

 Coordination: Adjusting actions in relation to others' actions.

-In the United States, there were 501,000 jobs for Billing, Cost, and Rate Clerk in 2016.
+There were about 501,000 jobs for Billing, Cost, and Rate Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Billing, Cost, and Rate Clerk by 2026.
 Due to new job openings and attrition, there will be an average of 59,500 job openings in this field each year.

 The states with the most job growth for Billing Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.

 The salary for Billing, Cost, and Rate Clerks ranges between about $26,840 and $55,500 a year.

 Billing, Cost, and Rate Clerks who work in District of Columbia, Alaska, or Connecticut, make the highest salaries.

 How much do Billing, Cost, and Rate Clerks make in different U.S. states?